AMBarbosa/ecotrends/README.md

 **within your species’ reach**, and within which that species was **reasonably surveyed** (mind that pixels within your region that don’t overlap species presences are taken by Maxent models as available and unoccupied).
-Alternatively or additionally, you can use the `getRegion` function (of package `fuzzySim`) to compute a *reasonably sized* area around your species occurrences (see help file and try out different options, some of which may be much more adequate for your particular case!):
+Alternatively or additionally, you can use e.g. the code below to compute a *reasonably sized* area around your species occurrences (see help file and try out different options, some of which may be much more adequate for your particular case!):

 ``` r
 reg <- fuzzySim::getRegion(pres.coords = occ_coords,